cirosantilli/latex-submodule/readme.md

 # Usage

-Once installed, all the usage is based on `make`.
+Once installed, the usage is based on `make`.

 See: